12 Angry Girls and 1 Drunk Travis: Critical reviews

 "12 Angry Girls and 1 Drunk Travis" received mostly positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 89% approval rating for the episode, based on 9 reviews, with an average rating of 7.8/10.
+The review aggregator website Rotten Tomatoes reported an 89% approval rating for the episode, based on 9 reviews, with an average rating of 7.8/10.

 Jen Lennon of The A.V.
 Club gave the episode an "A–" and wrote, "“12 Angry Girls And 1 Drunk Travis” is easily the best episode of this season so far.
 It centers the deliciously captivating teen drama, which has consistently been the show's greatest strength, and builds upon the series' established thesis that the source of whatever's going on in the wilderness — whether it's supernatural or a collective delusion — doesn't matter: Only the resulting power, and how it affects whomever it attaches itself to, does.
 And a trial is a perfect way to explore that shifting power dynamic."

 Erin Qualey of Vulture gave the episode a 4 star rating out of 5 and wrote, "The idea of karmic retribution has informed the overarching storyline of the series for the entirety of its run.
 But, as we're learning, the wilderness needs sacrifices, and it doesn't really care how it gets them.
 From what we know so far, “It” is a capricious god, taking what it wants, no matter what the cost.
 In that way, “It” is kind of like a vengeful teenage girl."
 Erik Kain of Forbes wrote, "I was about to type “Hopefully we get some answers soon” but I'm honestly not sure that any answers to any of these questions will really be satisfying at this point, simply because so many threads have been dropped, so many others make no sense, and the entire tone and tenor of the show has changed so radically from Season 1 that it just doesn't feel like the same terrifying series we fell in love with in the first place.
 It's all such a huge shame."